-- 61. There are a number of financial and operational issues for which the Applicant will require the expertise of legal counsel during the Proposal proceedings.
-Legal counsel and the Proposal Trustee are integral to the success of any Proposal proceeding. - 62.
-The Applicant is seeking a first ranking charge in the maximum amount of \$150,000 to secure the fees and disbursements of legal account and the Proposal Trustee and, if necessary, those fees that would be incurred in connection with those services provided to Go Flooring both before and after the filing of the NOI. - 63.
-The Administration Charge is necessary in order to retain the professional assistance required to plan a proposal for Go Flooring's creditors, including the necessary negotiations and document preparation. - 64.
-The Applicant has worked with the Proposal Trustee and legal counsel to estimate the proposed quantum of the Administration Charge and believes it to be reasonable and appropriate in view of the services to be provided by the beneficiaries of the Administration Charge.
+- 59. There are a number of financial and operational issues for which the Applicant will require the expertise of legal counsel during the Proposal proceedings.
+Legal counsel and the Proposal Trustee are integral to the success of any Proposal proceeding. - 60.
+The Applicant is seeking a first ranking charge in the maximum amount of \$200,000 to secure the fees and disbursements of legal account and the Proposal Trustee and, if necessary, those fees that would be incurred in connection with those services provided to Go Flooring both before and after the filing of the NOI. - 61.
+The Administration Charge is necessary in order to retain the professional assistance required to plan a proposal for Go Flooring's creditors, including the necessary negotiations and document preparation. - 62.
+The Applicant has worked with the Proposal Trustee and legal counsel to estimate the proposed quantum of the Administration Charge and believes it to be reasonable and appropriate in view of the services to be provided by the beneficiaries of the Administration Charge. - 63.
+The Applicant will seek short leave.